Compliance Planning Assistance Program

 Consumer Outreach Campaign

 Everyone has a right to a home that meets or exceeds national standards.
 That’s why BCAP teamed up with the Consumers Union—makers of Consumer Reports—to educate the public on the impact of home energy use, the role of energy codes in addressing home energy performance, and what you can do as a consumer to save energy—and money.BCAP has launched campaigns in several states and cities – to raise consumer awareness and support of energy codes.
-BCAP and Consumers Union created a national energy code checklist and guide, in addition to state-specific resources.For information on our Consumer’s campaign, please visit our Consumers Portal on the OCEAN website or visit the Consumers Union Build Better, Live Better campaign.
+BCAP and Consumers Union created a national energy code checklist and guide, in addition to state-specific resources.For information on our Consumer’s campaign, please visit our Consumers Portal or visit the Consumers Union Build Better, Live Better campaign.